hannahaichelman/Butterfly_Mimicry/Lim_ATACseq/README.md

 ## Step 4: call peaks and pool peaks

-To run this step, need to create conda environment and install macs3
+To run this step, need to create conda environment and install macs3 and subread
 ```
 module load miniconda
 conda create --name atac